 - Free time to relax and enjoy the exquisite sights of the area.

 - Optional bathing in the Ganga flowing in its pristine purity.

 Day 9—October 15

 After individual yoga/meditation practice and breakfast, we’ll drive 4 hours back to Uttarkashi.
 Individual meditation, dinner.
 Rest or optional shopping in town or visiting the temples.

 After yoga instruction and individual meditation, we’ll drive 6 hours from Uttarkashi to Rishikesh.
 Individual meditation, dinner, and free time.

-At our ashram/hotel in Rishikesh, yoga classes will be offered in the morning, as well as group meditations both morning and early evening.
+We will complete our meditation retreat at our ashram/hotel in Rishikesh where yoga classes will be offered in the morning, as well as group meditations both morning and early evening.
 Activities we will do here include:

 - A trip to nearby Vashishtha Guha, said to be the cave of the great ancient rishi, Vashishtha, who was a mind-born son of Brahma the Creator—a most powerful spiritual spot.
 The deep spiritual silence in this natural cave is utterly profound, a once-in-a-lifetime experience.
 We’ll also see another adjacent cave, said to be the cave where Vashishtha’s wife, Arundhati, lived.

 - You will have the option of taking an 8-km river rafting trip on the Ganga from Brahmpuri to Rishikesh.